ShaggyDog18/OneButton/README.md

 In order for `OneButton` to work correctly, you must call `tick()` on __each button instance__ within your main `loop()`.
 If you're not getting any button events, this is probably why.
+You may also call `tick()` from PinChangeInterupt routine to make buttons more reponsive.
+Please, refer to `InterruptOneButton` example.

 ```CPP
 void loop() {